dhanyasanagapalli/Hybrid-Approach-for-Early-stage-detection-of-autism/README.md

-# Hybrid-Approach-for-Early-stage-detection-of-autism
+#🧠 Early Detection of Autism Spectrum Disorder (ML-Based Tool)

-🧠 Early Detection of Autism Spectrum Disorder (ML-Based Tool) 📌 Project Overview
+📌 Project Overview

 This project focuses on the early-stage detection of Autism Spectrum Disorder (ASD) using machine learning techniques.
 It provides an end-to-end Python-based pipeline that includes data preprocessing, feature extraction, model training, evaluation, and real-time prediction through a Streamlit web application.